Artist-in-Residence

 William Wegman, Hand Some (detail), 2001.
 Chromogenic print.
 14 x 11 inches (unframed).
 Edition of 150.

-On the occasion of his 2000-01 exhibition at FWM, artist William Wegman designed two oversized silk scarves, the first featuring a black and white “forest” of legs.
-The second of two scarves that the artist produced at FWM is a print on silk twill that features Wegman’s Weimaraner Batty in striking profile against a pale blue background.
+William Wegman is an artist and photographer most celebrated for his ongoing series of compositions featuring his Weimaraner dogs.
+On the occasion of his 2000–2001 exhibition at FWM, Wegman designed two oversized silk scarves—the first featuring a black and white “forest” of dogs’ legs and the second featuring the artist’s Weimaraner Batty in striking profile against a pale blue background.
 Digitally printed on silk twill, these pieces were created to be displayed as framed print editions or worn as a scarves.

 Artist Bio